 Preparing yourself as the business owner and your company as you become a sales organization is vital to your success.
 Like most other business activities, failing to prepare is preparing to fail.

-Business Development Associates, Inc. is a team of industry-expert consultants and support people fiercely committed to helping restorers increase top-line revenues and bottom-line net profits so that their business can become a vehicle for true wealth creation.
+Business Development Associates, Inc. (BDA) is fiercely committed to helping restorers build world-class sales organizations to increase top-line revenue and bottom-line net profit.